BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_OutputOptionFBPSpatial

-The **Spatial FBP** datasheet can be found under the **Output Options** tab and provides the option to select which Fire Behaviour Prediction (FBP) System spatial outputs to generate.
+The **Spatial FBP** datasheet can be found under the **Output Options** node and provides the option to select which Fire Behaviour Prediction (FBP) System spatial outputs to generate.
 Each FBP output variable is added as a row in this datasheet, along with the summary statistics and per-fire maps to generate for that variable.

 ### **Variable**